 Selmar Institute of Education is a Registered Training Organisation (RTO #121531) and all qualifications awarded are nationally recognised and in line with the Australian Qualifications Framework (AQF).
 Selmar Institute of Education is approved and regulated by the Australian Skills Quality Authority (ASQA).

-8.2 ITECA (formerly ACPET)

-Selmar Institute of Education is a member of the Independent Tertiary Education Council Australia (ITECA) and abides by the Code of Ethics for private education providers.
-ITECA provides mediation services for learners if required.

-8.3 Acts and Regulations
+Acts and Regulations

 As a Registered Training Organisation (RTO) Selmar Institute of Education is committed to complying with Commonwealth and State legislation as well as all regulatory requirements relevant to its operations.